dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-11-blogs_dirigible_custom_ds_2.markdown

 These methods are mostly used to decide on the composition of UI or process.

 For example, `isSchemaless` is used to determine whether the *Open Definition* action in the Database Browser context menu for tables is presented to end user or not.
-Obviously, it doesn’t make a lot of sense for schemaless databases, at least not with the current view that deals with it.
+Obviously, it doesnâ€™t make a lot of sense for schemaless databases, at least not with the current view that deals with it.

 Similarly `isSchemaFilterSupported` is used by the Database Browser to invoke upon availability the `getSchemaFilter` method (discussed in previsous section) and reduce the schemas exhibited in the view to the applicable ones.
 And `isCatalogForSchema` instructs the UI how to handle database layouts of database products that have specific, non-standard handling of catalogs and schemas.